 Figure 1 shows the national incidence of Lyme disease since 1991, and Figure 2 shows trends in incidence over time in 14 states that collectively account for about 95 percent of the nation’s reported cases.
 To illustrate changes in the distribution of reported cases over time, maps of the years 1996 and 2014 are presented side by side.

 For consistency, this indicator includes only data for confirmed cases of Lyme disease that are reported to CDC, not cases that are considered “probable.”
-Changes in diagnosing practices and awareness of the disease over time can affect trends, especially considering that Lyme disease can be difficult to diagnose.
+Changes in diagnosing practices and awareness of the disease over time can affect trends.
 Cases are reported based on the patient’s county of residence, which is not necessarily the place where they were infected.
 Risk of infection is focused in certain regions of the country, and confirmed reports from low-incidence states are often the result of travel to an area of higher incidence.
 Evidence suggests that expanding ranges of ticks in certain northern states may be more related to a warming climate than expanding ranges in southern states.11,12 Because of the many factors affecting tick populations and reporting of Lyme disease, however, this indicator does not provide sufficient information to determine what proportion of the observed changes in Lyme disease incidence is directly driven by climate change.
 Further study is critical to improving the usefulness of this indicator and informing decisions affecting public health.
 For information on prevention, symptoms, and treatment of Lyme disease, see: www.cdc.gov/lyme.